-Make plans to attend the Nashville Predators' Hockey Fights Cancer afternoon on Saturday, March 1st against the Winnipeg Jets.
-PUCK DROPS AT 2 P.M.
+Make plans to attend the Nashville Predators' Hockey Fights Cancer afternoon on Saturday, November 15 against the Winnipeg Jets.

 The Nashville Predators raise funds for a pediatric cancer research fund through a portion of ticket sales for the Hockey Fights Cancer game nights, silent auctions, and fan donations.